Higher tier only

 10 000 sheets of paper or quickly count out 20 reams?

-Chemists use a relative atomic mass scale when we measure the mass of atoms
+Chemists use a relative atomic mass scale to measure the mass of atoms

 as the standard from which the masses of all other atoms would be compared.
 On the carbon-12 scale